Depp for Men/Scene and Not Heard

 Then Matt himself came by and whispered to me: "Gary, stick around, and I'll introduce you."

 To WHO??
-I couldn't make a final judgement call here -- mighta been Johnny Depp (who I like), mighta been Kid Rock (who I do not) -- the fact remains that these fellers kinda had the same look going at the same time.
+I couldn't make a final judgment call here—it might have been Johnny Depp (who I like) or Kid Rock (who I do not)—but the fact remains that these fellers kind of had the same look going on at the same time.

 Kinda like Snoopy's brother Spike.

-Anyway after about 20 minutes of watching the employees toady around Johnny with various expensive vintage guitars for him to try out, I got bored with this scene and grabbed my coat and made to leave.
+Anyway, after about 20 minutes of watching the employees toady around Johnny with various expensive vintage guitars for him to try out, I got bored with this scene, grabbed my coat, and made to leave.

 Matt stopped me at the door: